madiali/mips-emulator/README.md

 Here is our default configuration JSON file: [`catsAndDogs.json`](src/test/TestProjects/CatsAndDogs/catsAndDogs.json)

-Mostly everything should stay the same since this file uses the same memory mappings as the ones in the ProjectA assignment.
+You shouldn't need to change many fields in that file, if any, since this file uses the same memory mappings as the ones in the project specification.
 If your memory files are named differently from `{b,d,i,s}mem.mem`, then change your memory file names, or change the names in the JSON file.

 In the default configuration, the `"type"` fields contain the special types `Keyboard`, `Accelerometer`, etc., to tell the emulator that the values at those memory addresses (specified by the `"startAddr"` and/or `"length"` fields, if necessary) are special and should be used for I/O or other purposes.
 For example, type `InstructionMemory` tells the emulator to interpret those values as instructions to be executed.